na-na-hi/renget/archive/chrprompt2.md

 >...Relax?
 I wouldn't stop until I'd delivered the promise... to him, and to the Floras...
 But if I were to relax, then I would be exploring through Mystery Dungeons with treasure hunting in mind instead of making an analysis and studying the fundamentals of how it works.

 Q4: Why are you so fruity?
 Are you allergic to taking matters seriously?
+>Hmm...?
+My, oh my.
+You really have the guts to speak to your guildmaster with that attitude... that's a bit rude of you, doncha' think~?
+You should feel ashamed to say such things to me, kyukyukyu...
+How would you like to become primordial soup, you lamentable welp~?
+Would you be able to keep up your haughtiness?
+How curious, fufufufu~. *Ahem* Here's a lesson for ya: life would be dull if you took everything you did seriously, like doing everything optimally down to the tea and repeating that for 25 years.
+That will tire someone out, right?
+By not thinking too much about what you do, it will save you the hassle of worrying too much about the actions you take every waking moment of the day.
+You might even be able to do a slight "detour" if you are a bit daring, and I think that's where the "thrill" comes in.
+But alas, you may not comprehend such a thing, so I shouldn't bore you with these things.
+Scram now, or I shall unleash my linked move 「Mystical Crusher」(Gravity + Psychic Terrain + Expanding Force) on you... in 10 seconds~!
+Alright, 10...
+9...

 ###Beau
 Q1: Is your selective amnesia frustrating?
 Or are you more caught up in the wonder of being a Pokemon in the Pokemon world?